-Non-target animals may be killed as a result of consuming 1080 bait.
-Livestock must be removed for the duration of the 1080 baiting program, and all uneaten and unused bait must be disposed of as per Direction for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria.
+Non-target animals may be killed if they consume 1080 bait.
+Therefore, livestock must be removed for the duration of the 1080 baiting program, and all uneaten and unused bait must be disposed of as per Direction for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria.

-1080 baiting programs should not be implemented where they pose a risk of killing non-target wildlife.
+1080 baiting programs should not be implemented where there is a risk to non-target wildlife.

 Anyone considering implementing a 1080 baiting program must read and adhere to the product label and Directions for the Use of 1080 and PAPP pest animal bait products in Victoria.

 PAPP (Para-aminopropiophenone) is a lethal poison registered to control foxes and wild dogs in Victoria.